 The SVG specification is an open standard developed by the World Wide Web Consortium (W3C) since 1999.
 SVG images and their behaviors are defined in XML text files.
 This means that they can be searched, indexed, scripted, and compressed.
 As XML files, SVG images can be created and edited with any text editor, but are more often created with drawing software.
 Comparison of layout engines (Scalable Vector Graphics) The following tables compare SVG compatibility and support for a number of layout engines.

 Please see the individual products' articles for further information.
 Unless otherwise specified in footnotes, comparisons are based on the stable versions without any add-ons, extensions or external programs.
 Explanation of the tables Favicon.
 Wikipedia's favicon, shown in an older version of Firefox (from 2008) History In March 1999, Microsoft released Internet Explorer 5, which supported favicons for the first time.
 Originally, the favicon was a file called favicon.ico placed in the root directory (e.g., of a web site.

 It was used in Internet Explorer's favorites (bookmarks) and next to the URL in the address bar if the page was bookmarked.
 A side effect was that the number of visitors who have bookmarked the page could be estimated by the requests of the favicon.
 This side effect no longer works, as all modern browsers load the favicon file to display in their web address bar, regardless of whether the site is bookmarked.
-Ajax (programming) Ajax is not a single technology, but a group of technologies.
+Standardization Ajax (programming) Ajax is not a single technology, but a group of technologies.

 20090106: The WebApps WG Drives DOM Specifications.
 The W3C Web Applications Working Group has taken over responsibility for the Document Object Model specifications, including a new revision of DOM Level 3 Events, a new DOM Core specification, and potentially any errata on older DOM specifications.
 Discussion can be directed to either the firstname.lastname@example.org or the email@example.com mailing lists.
 20080122: The Document Object Model Activity is closed.

 XMLHttpRequest Level 2.
 Abstract The XMLHttpRequest specification defines an API that provides scripted client functionality for transferring data between a client and a server.

+"Cross-domain" AJAX requests are forbidden by default because of their ability to perform advanced requests (POST, PUT, DELETE and other types of HTTP requests, along with specifying custom HTTP headers) that introduce many security issues as described in cross-site scripting.
+How CORS works The CORS standard describes new HTTP headers which provide browsers and servers a way to request remote URLs only when they have permission.
 Web browser.
 A web browser (commonly referred to as a browser) is a software application for retrieving, presenting and traversing information resources on the World Wide Web.
 An information resource is identified by a Uniform Resource Identifier (URI/URL) and may be a web page, image, video or other piece of content.
 Hyperlinks present in resources enable users easily to navigate their browsers to related resources.
 Although browsers are primarily intended to use the World Wide Web, they can also be used to access information provided by web servers in private networks or files in file systems.